Summary Information For: AAV8, FIX-WT, scAAV2/8-LP1-hFIXco, NCT00979238

 • By week 10 post–gene transfer, P5 received a short course of corticosteroids, and liver enzyme levels had returned to the normal range6

-Additionally, study agent–related or possibly related adverse events, among other AEs, were extracted from reference #2 and are summarized as follows:
+Additionally, study agent–related or possibly related Adverse Events, among other AEs, were extracted from reference #2 and are summarized as follows:

 Study agent related/possible related AEs